rtang03/fabric-cd/docs/DEVELOPMENT.md

 **Authenticate**

+There are two accounts: (1) default account 'admin', and (2) an optional account 'cli', which is defined by `argocd/values-argocd.yaml`

 ```shell script
 # the initial password is pod-id
 POD=$(kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2)